rust-lang/surveys/surveys/2023-annual-survey/questions.md

 >
 > This question is primarily used to funnel respondents into the more specific questions about the kinds of educational activities they've been a part of.

+### If you took a public course, which one was it?

+Type: free text

+> **justification**
+> Justification: getting data here seems helpful for guiding users / recommending public content.

 ## Rust at work